 The Chair of the Audit Committee, in consultation with the Audit Committee members, shall determine the schedule and frequency of the Audit Committee meetings provided that the Audit Committee will meet at least four times in each fiscal year and at least once in every fiscal quarter.
-The Audit Committee is to meet prior to the filing of quarterly financial statements in order to review and discuss the unaudited financial results for the preceding quarter and the related MD&A and is to meet prior to filing the annual audited financial statements and MD&A in order to review and discuss the audited financial results for the year and related MD&A. The Audit Committee shall have the authority to convene additional meetings as circumstances require.
+The Audit Committee is to meet prior to the filing of quarterly financial statements in order to review and discuss the unaudited financial results for the preceding quarter and the related MD&A and is to meet prior to filing the annual audited financial statements and MD&A in order to review and discuss the audited financial statements and MD&A in order to review and discuss the audited financial statements and mD&A in order to review and discuss the audited financial statements and mD&A in order to review and discuss the audited financial statements and mD&A in order to review and discuss the audited financial results for the year and related MD&A. The Audit Committee shall have the authority to convene additional meetings as circumstances require.